mrgustavorb/docker-on-project/README.md

 ## Objective

-This project has a propose to create dafault docker settings for projects to setting the same into a docker's container.
+This project has a propose to create a default docker settings for projects to setting the same into a docker's container.
 There will be no worry about controlling language versions on your computer, not taking so long setting up a workspace

 ## How works?
 - Download the project